ALLAN BARSS (SECRETARY), REGINA SK

 COREY COPELAND, TORONTO ON

 Corey is a retired executive, active volunteer and past Clerk of Rosedale United Church in Toronto.
-During his career he led investor and government relations, sustainable development and strategic planning for multinationals such as Alcan Inc. and Rio Algom Ltd. He initiated the Rio Tinto Alcan Fund – a $200 million non-profit subsidiary focused on community support – and developed its investment and grants policies while serving as its first president.
+During his career he led investor and government relations, sustainable development and strategic planning for multinationals such as Alcan Inc. and Rio Algom Ltd. He initiated the Rio Tinto Alcan Fund – a $200 million non-profit subsidiary – and oversaw community support programs in Canada and internationally.
 He also chaired the business and sustainability roundtable of McGill University’s Desautels Faculty of Management, served as an advisor to the board of the Equitas Centre for International Human Rights Education and was a director of Harbourfront Centre in Toronto.
 He holds a Master in Public Administration from Harvard University and a Bachelor of Arts from the University of Toronto, and has also completed the Advanced Management Program at the Wharton School, University of Pennsylvania.

 NORA SANDERS, TORONTO ON

 Nora Sanders has served as General Secretary of the General Council of The United Church of Canada since January 2007.
 Her prior career as a lawyer and public servant focused on justice and Aboriginal issues in Ontario, the Northwest Territories, Nunavut, and Saskatchewan.
 She is a lay person in the United Church and has played an active part in several congregations, including teaching Sunday school, chairing the board, and starting a house church.
 Her first involvement in the United Church nationally came when she was one of the “Kindling Group” speakers at the Arnprior Conference in 2005.